 In the past decade, many schools in the Netherlands have started to offer service learning programs to students.
 The programs vary widely in content, the level of supervision, integration in the curriculum and student reflection.
 At each school, students participated from classes that had completed the service learning and from a control group of classes that had not.

 Most students in the survey (77%) reported positive or very positive experiences during service.
 On average, students who had completed the service learning programs scored higher on civic-mindedness indicators than did students who had not yet participated.
 Specifically, service learning was associated with stronger civic values, social support behavior, engagement in charities, and engagement in politics.
-Positive experiences during service were positively associated with civic-mindedness.
+However, completing a community service placement in itself did not affect students civic-mindedness.
+Only students who had positive experiences during service were positively associated with civic-mindedness.
 A limitation of the study is that changes in civic-mindedness could only be examined in the course of one school year.
 Whether the programs had more lasting effects is unclear.

 - Service Learning and the Development of Civic-mindedness in the Netherlands (Paper presented at Youth and Politics: Strange Bedfellows?
 Comparative Perspectives on Political Socialization, Bruges, July 4, 2008)

 - A New National Service Learning Program in the Netherlands: Preliminary Evidence (Forum 21, 2009)

 - Civic Mindedness: Components, correlates and implications for the public service (Civil Service College, Singapore)

 - Evaluatieonderzoek Maatschappelijke stage (Rapportage schooljaar 2007-2008; in Dutch)